Premium Savings: How Much Do You Save?

 If you live in an area with frequent comprehensive claims (weather, theft), a $500 comprehensive deductible with a $1,000 collision deductible is a smart hybrid approach.

+I've seen this happen too many times.
 Split deductibles: Many insurers let you choose different amounts for comprehensive and collision.
-This maximizes savings on collision (where you have some control) while minimizing exposure on comprehensive (often unavoidable).
+This maximizes savings on collision (where you've some control) while minimizing exposure on comprehensive (often unavoidable).

 Psychological and Peace-of-Mind Factors